homes32/pebakery-docs/Commands/System/OnScriptExit.md

   FileCopy,foo,bar
 End
 If,%Simulation%,Equal,2,Begin
-  Echo,"Running user STOP button simulation. ..#$xThe plugin will now pause for 5 seconds.
+  Echo,"Running user STOP button simulation. ..#$xThe script will now pause for 5 seconds.
 Now is your chance to press the STOP button..."
   Wait,5
 End
 If,%Simulation%,Equal,3,Halt,"Halt Simulation."